C4AI/moodle-datafield_harpiainteraction/README.md

 - students (or invited evaluators) read the instructions, send a message to the language model and evaluate its output by filling in the fields set by teachers.

+The plugin can be used in any situation in which a number of students have to send a request to a language model and perform some actions based on its output.

+### Dependencies

+- HarpIA Ajax